Terreii/hoodie-plugin-store-crypto/README.md

 # hoodie-plugin-store-crypto
 > End-to-end crypto plugin for the Hoodie client store.

-This [Hoodie](http://hood.ie/) plugin adds methods, to store and read encrypted documents in your store, while still being able to store and read unencrypted documents.
+This [Hoodie](http://hood.ie/) plugin adds methods, to add, read and update encrypted documents in your store, while still being able to add, read and update unencrypted documents.

 There is no server side to this plugin!